OffCourse/offcourse-next/packages/documentation/public/molecules/ButtonGroup.md

 <ButtonGroup buttons={buttons} />;
 ```

-It can also change the size
+It can also change the button to a smaller size

 ```react
 const onClick = () => alert("click");